 - Is your medical condition “severe”?

-- Does your medical condition meet or medically equal to a listing? (list of qualified impairments)
+- Does your condition meet the medical criteria of impairments? (list of qualified impairments)

 - Can you do any other type of work?